sammigachuhi/my_django/docs/20-geodjango-leaflet.md

 ```

-Additionally, add two breaklines `<br>` to space out the button with the images we added.
+Additionally, add two breaklines via `<br>` to space out between the button and the images we added.

 ```
 <br>
 <br>
 ```

 Now, let's create a new template called `locations.html`.
-We want this template to dispaly the respondent's name, show their location and comments.
+We want this template to display the respondent's name, show their location and comments.

 Create a `locations.html` within the `templates/geolocations` folder.
 Your directory structure should look like below.